Jack White's Inn: Tom Nevin’s murder

 In 1996, Jack White's Inn was the scene of one of the most famous Irish murders.
-On 16 March of that year Tom Nevin, co-owner of the pub, was shot dead while counting the takings of the Bank Holiday Weekend.
+On 16 March of that year, Tom Nevin, co-owner of the pub, was shot dead while counting the takings of the Bank Holiday Weekend.
 In a supposed botched robbery attempt, he was killed by a single shotgun blast.

 Catherine Nevin, Tom Nevin's wife and also owner of the pub, was suspected of having hired three men to murder her husband.
-She was tried by a jury of six men and six women, and found guilty on 11 April 2000, after five days of deliberation, "a record in Irish legal history".
-She was convicted for the murder and for soliciting three men (William McClean, Gerry Heapes and John Jones) to contract kill her husband.
+She was tried by a jury of six men and six women, and found guilty on 11 April 2000 after five days of deliberation, "a record in Irish legal history".
+She was convicted for the murder and for soliciting three men (William McClean, Gerry Heapes, and John Jones) to contract kill her husband.
 She maintained her innocence and had appealed on several occasions, without succeeding.

 Revival

-The restaurant and pub remained closed for some time before the murder of Tom Nevin.
+The restaurant and pub remained closed for some time after the murder of Tom Nevin.
 In January 1998, Catherine Nevin sold the pub.
-In 2003, Tadhg and Clare Kennedy -the current owners- purchased the property and recovered the pub's attendance.
+In 2003, Tadhg and Clare Kennedy, the current owners, purchased the property and recovered the pub's attendance.